consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 out what to do about that whole landscape of things.
 Everything's being broken everywhere and all software being garbage.
 That's kind of my portfolio.

-**David Mytton:**So, when we think of tech companies, we generally think of the big names like Apple, Google, Microsoft, and Amazon.
+**David:**So, when we think of tech companies, we generally think of the big names like Apple, Google, Microsoft, and Amazon.
 These are companies that build software as part of their core business.
 And even though they invest billions of dollars into security every year, there are regular major security